 - The cost of work-related childcare

 - The number of overnights the child has with each parent

 - The cost of medical insurance for the children in the case

 - Court-ordered obligations of either party such as child support for previous children or alimony court ordered for previous spouses, or alimony in the current action

 Based on statistical tables, the amount of child support ordered is supposed to represent a proportional income-sharing model for the support of the children from each parent.There are some fact patterns that will support a deviation up or down from the guideline calculations, but generally speaking, the guidelines will determine the child support.
 To make sure the calculations are accurate or that the possibility of deviation is evaluated, please see an experienced South Carolina family law attorney.

 Modification of Child Support

 Once an Order for Support is entered, the only way the amount ordered can be changed is to file a complaint about a Modification and prove that there has been a significant change in circumstances since the order was entered.
 The standard is the same whether you are requesting an increase or a decrease in the amount of support.
-Usually, the reason people move to modify is a change in income or a change in expenses related to the child like medical expenses and day care costs.
+Usually, the reason people move to modify is a change in income or a change in expenses related to the child, such as medical expenses and daycare costs.

 Learn how our South Carolina family lawyer can help you by